 - Prezzi mobile for presentations / slide shows

-- DropBox [or Google Drive or box.com etc] for storing images, PDFs and videos
+- DropBox for storing docs, images, PDFs & videos

 - iBooks for PDFs (without needing WiFi)